jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/git/index.md

 **Note:** If your repository is hosted on GitHub, you can link your commits to work items when you push.
 This activity requires extra configuration:

-1. Open your Bluemix DevOps Services project's Overview page.
+1. Open your DevOps Services project's Overview page.
-2. Under the message to GitHub users, click **configure GitHub** to get instructions to configure commit linking between GitHub and Bluemix DevOps Services.
+2. Under the message to GitHub users, click **configure GitHub** to get instructions to configure commit linking between GitHub and DevOps Services.

 ---
 <a name="view_the_commit_history"></a>
 ### View the commit history

-####Bluemix DevOps Services Web IDE
+####DevOps Services Web IDE
 1. In the Active Branch pane, next to HISTORY, click the **>**.

 ####Git terminal